dankirkham/xkcd-skein-fpga/docs/alu.md

 4. Count all 64 bits.
 (Run 0x3 64 times.)
 5. Read Bit Counter.
 (0xD)
 ### Nonce Comparison
 1. Load result_bits from RAM to Primary Register.
 (Optional: This should already be here when counting bits.)
+See [Loading Value from RAM](#loading-value-from-ram).
 2. Write Bit Counter Register.
 (Optional: This should already be here when counting bits.)
 3. Load result_nonce from RAM to Primary Register.
 4. Load best_bits from RAM to Secondary Register.